 Figure 5-13: The Time Report Packet, TM (9, 2), can be associated with a corresponding virtual channel frame recording on ground to provide a time correlation pair

 Whenever the ground software detects the downlink of the time report packet, the TM(9,2), it evaluates the corresponding transfer frame according to the reported rate from the historic telemetry data archive.
-The identified TM transfer frame is related to its reported earth-receive time (ERT) where delays have to be treated; as the correlation of OBT to its emission is already treated and systematic delays can be taken already into account by the on-board software only the propagation delay of the telemetry signal between space and ground has to be considered.
+The identified TM transfer frame is related to its reported earth-receive time (ERT) where delays have to be treated; as the correlation of OBT to its emission is already treated and systematic delays can be taken already into account by the on-board software only the propagation delay of the telemetry signal between space and ground has to be considered, as well as delays on-ground (timespans during measurement of the ASM as well as for the convolution decoding).
 The gathered information is stored as correlation pairs for further statistical evaluation.

 Whereas the time-reports of the on-board unit follow the TAI epoch, the on-board time (OBT) itself is required to be synchronized with the GPS time scale.
 Therefore a simple static conversion between OBT and UTC can always be performed on basis of the knowledge of given leap seconds.
 Also conversions of event times e.g. for time-tagged purposes are known beforehand.